CreamyCookie/explorations/keyboard/number-row-optimization/README.md

 **Estimated reading time:** 5 minutes

+*For those of you who prefer a number row to a numpad (on a layer or not).*

 # Optimization potential

 What's there to optimize?
 Ignoring some special cases, aren't all 10 digits used approximately equally?